 For requisite training, the Board requires a minimum of 3 years of plastic surgery training in an Independent Program or 6 years of plastic surgery training in an Integrated Program.
+The Board requires all requisite training to be completed under the supervision of the plastic surgery program director.

 To be eligible for certification by the ABPS, training in plastic surgery must be obtained in either the United States or Canada.
 The Board recognizes training in those programs in the United States that have been approved by the Residency Review Committee for Plastic Surgery (RRC-PS) and accredited by the Accreditation Council for Graduate Medical Education (ACGME) and those programs approved by the Royal College of Physicians and Surgeons of Canada (RCPSC).
 Refer to Canadian Training Requirements.